timber-they/HardDriveKiller/README.md

 # HardDriveKiller

-Just a small project to send your hard drive to sleep.
+Just a small project to send your hard drive to sleep.<br>
-The keyboard shortcut to hibernate your hard drive is CTRL+ALT+D, the hard drive letter is hard coded to D.
+The keyboard shortcut to hibernate your hard drive is CTRL+ALT+D,<br>
+the hard drive letter is hard coded to D.<br>
-I used smartmontools to accomplish this.
+I used [smartmontools](https://www.smartmontools.org/) to accomplish this.